 AI has various applications for neurovascular disorders that can affect the blood supply in the brain or spinal cord.
 For instance, AI-enabled CT scanning for hemorrhagic patients allows automation of lesion segmentation and detection of hemorrhagic expansion.

-Apart from the fatal outcomes, strokes can cause other serious complications for patients, including body paralysis.
+Apart from the fatal outcomes, strokes can cause other serious complications for patients, including paralysis.
 AI can help treat patients who are affected by strokes by providing personalized treatments.

 3. Traumatic brain injury (TBI) detection